cloudposse/bastion/README.md

 ![Demo 2](docs/slack.png)

 We recommend using Slack notifications for self-reporting.
-Any time a user accesses production systems, they should reply to the `ssh-bot` to justify their remote access.
+* Any time a user accesses production systems, they should reply to the slack notification to justify their remote access.
+* A "buddy" should approve the login by adding a reaction (e.g. ✅).
+* If no one approves the login, it should trigger an *incident response* to track down the unauthorized access.

 ## Help